ornl-training/ornl-training.github.io/advanced.md

 Python:

 * Programming with Python 3.5
-* The NumPy and Pandas data analysis libraries
+* Array programming with NumPy
 * The Jupyter and PyDev development environments
 * The Matplotlib 2D plotting library